Lesion45/rsvp_app/README.md

 # rsvp_app
-This app helps you to orgonize your event
+This app helps you to organize your event